 3) this is your first semester at Queens College,

-then please scan and email your prior transcript(s) to the transfer credit evaluation advisor in the physics department.
+your prior transcript(s) to the transfer credit evaluation advisor in the physics department.
 Carefully describe what courses you have taken that should grant you physics credit and what grade you received.
 The transfer credit evaluation advisor will schedule an appointment to confirm and the department may override the CUNYFirst prerequisite block.

 Q: I am not sure what classes I need or should take next semester.
 Who do I talk to?